Maintaining the Beko Turkish Coffee Maker.

 Those who make Turkish coffee seem to have a thousand time-tested secrets for making the best cup.
 Here are a few of mine specifically for the Beko:

-- Find your coffee.
-What the pot is made of will change the coffee’s flavor.
-A traditional, tin-lined copper pot will taste entirely different than a stainless steel pot, though both make a great cup.
-The Beko pot is a high-heat plastic with a coated-steel bottom.
-I recommend whole-bean original Eight O’Clock coffee.
-This makes an exceptionally smooth and rich cup of Turkish.
-If you like a bolder cup, try the whole-bean Illy Classico Medium Roast, Neither one have any bitterness to them when made in the Beko.
 Use a Turkish grind.
 The Beko was not designed for a standard American grind, which won’t give you the full flavor and can gum up the Beko.
-If you don’t want to take the time to grind Turkish fresh daily the legit way (with a hand grinder like the Zassenhaus Havanna) use a pre-ground Turkish coffee lilke Mehmet Efendi.
-Note that Mehmet Efendi is an acquired taste.
-Use fine ground spices.
+The Bekos designed for American outlets come with with a sample of Mehmet Effendi a superfine grind of medium-roasted coffee.
+This is considered the world standard canned Turkish coffee.
+But if you must be a connoisseur about it, you’ll need a hand grinder like the Zassenhaus Havanna (sic) and a whole-bean, medium-roast Arabica coffee.
+Cranking a few hundred times is a pretty good workout Use fine ground spices.
 In different parts of the world, they add different spices to their Turkish coffee, like cardamom, coriander, cinnamon, cloves, nutmeg and vanilla.
 Any spice added before brewing should be as fine ground as the coffee.
 Use spring water.
 It brings out the flavor.
 While spring water has minerals, they won’t leave deposits if you follow the maintenance above.
 Use a wooden or plastic spoon to stir.
 You’ll get a more flavorful cup if you stir your coffee before cooking.
+This also creates a better froth and helps to settle the grounds.
 A soft plastic or wood spoon will protect the coatings on the floor of the pot.
-Don’t overfill.
-The malfunction light can be triggered by overfilling.
-Don’t use more that 8oz of water in a pot.

 The Beko really is an amazing device.
-Consider that the manual process of making Turkish Coffee takes half-an-hour and Beko’s advanced cooking technology delivers you a good, frothy cup in two minutes in a device with a smaller footprint than a standard Keurig.
+Consider that the manual process of making Turkish Coffee takes half-an-hour and Beko’s advanced cooking technology delivers you a good, frothy cup in a few minutes from a device with a smaller footprint than a standard Keurig.
 Be good to it and it’ll give you years of service.